joabm/NudgeMe/README.md

     notifications.
 Your reminders will remain fresh as they pop into notifications throughout the day.

 ## How to build or modify the app in XCode
-  - load the app into Xcode to begin working with the app.
+  - Load the app into Xcode to begin working with the app.
   - Launch the simulator to the the device of your choice